Roofing License #CCC1333826

 • Gutters and downspouts.
 Sometimes your current gutters can remain on the home.
 However, if they have been damaged by storms or another weather event, it may be time to replace them.

 Obviously, the square footage of your roof will impact costs.
 But complexity is also a factor.
-How many hips, valleys and the steepness or pitch will also increase costs.
-It takes a lot longer to install materials on complicated roof systems, and sometimes requires more safety equipment.
+How many hips or valleys and the steepness or pitch will also increase costs.
+It takes a lot longer to install materials on complicated roofing systems, and some roofs may even require additional safety equipment.

-A tall building will also affect costs.
+The height of a building will also affect total new roof costs.
 The higher the roof, the more safety precautions craftsmen must employ.
 For their own safety, installers must move slower and with more caution, taking more time to complete the job.

-Ideally, Classic Roofing & Construction can deliver a 15 to 20 cubic foot roll-off dumpster to handle 20 to 40 squares or 2,000 to 4,000 square feet of debris to your driveway next to your home.
-Then our craftsmen can make quick work of your roof’s shingles, nails and underlayment with Shingle Eaters.
-Our team can then drop materials efficiently into the dumpster.
-However, if accessibility is impinged by fencing, landscaping or other obstacles, then this will require more labor and time, which will increase costs.
+Ideally, Classic Roofing & Construction can deliver a 15 to 20-cubic-foot roll-off dumpster to handle the debris from your roof replacement.
+Then our expert roofers can make quick work of your old roofing materials, nails, and damaged underlayment.
+Your old roofing materials are then deposited into the dumpster.
+However, if accessibility is impinged by fencing, landscaping, or other obstacles, then this will require more labor and time, which will increase the total new roof costs.

 Roof Penetrations

 Roof decking is the building material that is installed over joists and trusses.
 It’s usually OSB (oriented strand board) or plywood.
 The roof deck is where all roofing materials are installed to protect your home from the elements.
-Once all the roofing material is removed, rotted or damaged decking from leaks will have to be replaced to ensure your home is protected.
+Once all the roofing material is removed, rotted or damaged decking must be replaced to ensure your home is protected.
 This labor and time will increase the cost of the project.

 Operating Expenses

-Every roofing contractor has operating expenses that are fixed and constant.
-These operating expenses are distributed over each project the contractor agrees to take on.
+Every roofing company in Florida has operating expenses that are fixed and constant.
+These operating expenses are distributed over each project the company agrees to take on.
 Common operating expenses include:

 Award Winning Professionals Are Here To Help!